camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-textract.md

   If **Output S3 Prefix** is specified, the **Output S3 Bucket** must also be filled.
   :::

-## Amazon Textract Connector Response
+## Amazon Textract Connector response

 The response from the **Amazon Textract Connector** will mirror the AWS Textract service’s response.
 The type of response you receive depends on the execution mode selected: